cdfq384903/MonotonicOptimalBinning/README.md

 </p>

 ### Print WoE bar chart via IV summary filter
-The code below shows the execution of the printWoeBarLineChart macro with recommended parameters. <br>
+The code below shows the execution of the `%printWoeBarLineChart()` macro with recommended parameters. <br>

 ```
 %printWoeBarLineChart(lib_name, min_iv);
 ```

 #### Arguments
-1. **lib_name** </br>
+1. **lib_name** <br>
-Default: None </br>
+Default: None <br>
-Suggestion: The library which will be loaded and print WoE bar chart via IV summary. </br>
+Suggestion: The library which will be loaded and print WoE bar chart via IV summary. <br>
 The `lib_name` argument defines the library which will be loaded and print WoE bar chart via IV summary.
 For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

-2. **min_iv** </br>
+2. **min_iv** <br>
-Default: None </br>
+Default: None <br>
 Suggestion: The minimum threshold of information value.
-Usually set more higher than 0.1. </br>
+Usually set more higher than 0.1. <br>
 The `min_iv` argument defines the minimum threshold of information value.
-For example, in MainMonotonicFirstBining.sas script you can try 0.001.
-It means the printWoeBarLineChart macro will show result if IV higher than 0.001.
+For example, in MainMonotonicFirstBining.sas script you can try 0.001, which means the printWoeBarLineChart macro will show result if IV higher than 0.001.

 #### Output
-The output of runing printWoeBarLineChart macro.
+The output of runing `%printWoeBarLineChart()` macro.
 It shows the variable of woe result under the min_iv constrain.
 <p align="center">
   <img src="https://github.com/cdfq384903/MonotonicOptimalBinning/blob/main/doc/snapshot/printWoeBarLineChart.png" alt=""/>
 </p>

 ### Generate split rule
-The code below shows the execution of the exportSplitRule macro with recommended parameters. <br>
+The code below shows the execution of the `%exportSplitRule()` macro with recommended parameters. <br>

 ```
 %exportSplitRule(lib_name, output_file);
 ```

 #### Arguments
-1. **lib_name** </br>
+1. **lib_name** <br>
-Default: None </br>
+Default: None <br>
-Suggestion: The library which will be loaded and export split rule. </br>
+Suggestion: The library which will be loaded and export split rule. <br>
 The `lib_name` argument defines the library which will be loaded and export split rule.
 For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `%printWithoutCname()` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

-2. **output_file** </br>
+2. **output_file** <br>
-Default: None </br>
+Default: None <br>
-Suggestion: The output file path which will be export split rule. </br>
+Suggestion: The output file path which will be export split rule. <br>
 The `output_file` argument defines the output file path which will be export split rule.
-For example, in MainMonotonicFirstBining.sas script you can try /home/u60021675/output/.
-It means the exportSplitRule macro will export split rule on /home/u60021675/output/.
+For example, in MainMonotonicFirstBining.sas script you can try /home/u60021675/output/, which means the exportSplitRule macro will export split rule on /home/u60021675/output/.

 #### Output
 The output of `%exportSplitRule()` macro.
 It shows the binning split rule which was discretized.